-When you pursue God’s purpose for your life, everything you do and say is calibrated in such a way that mature wisdom and sound judgement will guide your every action and interaction and decision.
+When you pursue God’s purpose for your life, everything you do and say is calibrated in such a way that mature wisdom and sound judgement will guide your every action, interaction and decision.
 Leadership is not about personality, it’s about behavior.
-We believe they will know Him by what they see in me.
+We believe they will know Him by what they see in us.

-We are called to minister to young people and mentor those who are developing them.
-To help them engage, discern and make good choices as they walk out their destiny.
+We are called to mentor young people and those who are developing them.
+To help them engage, discern and make conscious choices as they walk out their destiny.

 What does this consist of?

-- Being biblically grounded so my council is based on the Word of God and not my opinion.
+- Being biblically grounded so our council is based on the Word of God and not our opinion.

 - Caring for them and not viewing it as a hassle or an obligation.
 It is a welcomed responsibility and an honor to serve them.